-- Anyone caught providing cannabis to a minor could face large fines and a jail sentence of up to 14 years.
-The federal government is looking to ensure penalties are harsh in order to deter underage use - Underage offenders will not be charged under the Criminal Code of Canada
+- Anyone caught providing Cannabis to a minor could face large fines and a jail sentence of up to 14 years.
+The federal government is looking to ensure penalties are harsh in order to deter underage use - Each province will have its own regulatory/penalty system, including tickets levied against underage offenders.
+These penalties are still being determined at the time of writing this document. - Underage offenders will not be charged under the Criminal Code of Canada